 - 19 For management procurement there are two main types of contract, but variants do exist: - Management contracts where the management contractor undertakes to manage the carrying out of the work through works contractors, who are contractually accountable to him.
 The contract will usually include both a pre-construction phase and the construction phase.
 Documentation will start with project drawings, a project specification and a cost plan, and this information will allow the transmutation into documents on which competitive tenders can be obtained for the work packages.
 The management contractor is responsible for the administration and operation of the works contractors.
 However, the management contractor is not liable for the consequences of any default by a works contractor so long as the management contractor has complied with the particular requirements of the management contract.
-Obviously the management contract and the works contracts for each package must be compatible. - Construction Management where the construction manager undertakes to manage the carrying out of the work through trade contractors but the client is involved in the directing of the project, and the contracts with the trade contractors are directly with him. - The construction management appointment will be for the services as defined in that document.
+Obviously the management contract and the works contracts for each package must be compatible. - Construction Management where the construction manager undertakes to manage the carrying out of the work through trade contractors but the client is involved in the directing of the project, and the contracts with the trade contractors are directly with him.
+The construction management appointment will be for the services as defined in that document.
+Although the

+The construction management appointment will be for the services as defined in that document.
 Although the trades contracts are arranged and administered by the construction manager, contractually they are the client's risk.
-Obviously the construction management appointment and the trade contract for each package must be compatible. - Design manage construct - This and other variants of management procurement exist but such contracts are invariably on the basis of specially drafted forms to suit the particular situations.
+Obviously the construction management appointment and the trade contract for each package must be compatible.